liferay/liferay-docs/devGuide/en/chapters/13-marketplace.markdown

     liferay-versions=6.1.1+

-This means that the app works with any 6.1 CE or EE release starting with CE GA2, and Marketplace will create a package that is compatible with 6.1 CE GA2 *and later*.
+This means that the app works with any 6.1 CE or EE release starting with CE GA2, and Marketplace will create a package that is compatible with the 6.1 CE GA2 release and *later* versions.

  ![note](../../images/tip-pen-paper.png)**Note:** Any version specification you include in your packaging directives *must* be terminated with a version using